211101-java-react-enterprise/assignments/project-0.md

 You are welcome to come up with your own project concept if you would like.
 The basic requirements of the application are as follows:
 - Persist data into a relational database
 - Allow users to interface (via the console) with an application that allows for them to create, read, update, and delete that persisted data
-- Complies with the requirement minimum features (specified below)
+- Complies with the minimum features (specified below)
 - Minimum number of user stories: 7

 Send your project concept descriptions to your trainer via Slack and await concept approval.
 Additionally, please specify the following when writing up your pitch: